 Meet new friends and old at Dane County’s next “Hop Through History” a social event for members of local historical societies and history lovers throughout Dane County!
 The details will be announced shortly, so stay tuned!!!

-One of the longest ongoing project of the Dane County Historical Society is the Historical Markers.
-Since 1963, the Dane County Historical Society has erected over 49 markers noting significant historical figures, locations, and events.
+One of the longest ongoing projects of the Dane County Historical Society is the Historical Markers.
+Since 1963, the Dane County Historical Society has erected 46 markers noting significant historical figures, locations, and events.
 These markers are located throughout Dane County and Southern Wisconsin.
 To learn more, visit the Historical Markers page.

 Remembering in Dane County

 “Remembering in Dane County” was a series of programs that took place in 2008.
 Local residents and writers read from their own reminiscence writings.
 These were recorded by members of the Dane County Historical Society Board.
 Our Remembering in Dane County page provides more information on the program, writers, and has recordings available to listen to.

 The Dane County Historical Society established the “I Remember Madison Central High” project to collect the history of Madison’s Central High School, which was closed in 1969.
 This project included scanning copies of the Madison Mirror, a digital collection of the yearbook Tychoberahn, and a memories blog.
 All of these and more can be found on our Madison Central High page.